|GPS:||48.623, -120.449 Google Map · Climbing Area Map|

 Please see the uploaded map "Camping for Climbers" for campgrounds ($8-12 per night) and low-impact FREE dispersed areas with toilets within a few miles of your favorite crag.
 Free sites include: Goat Creek and Yellowjacket SnoParks (April-October only), and dispersed sites west of Monument Creek Trailhead.

 Goat Wall’s first climbing epoch was between the winters of 1987-1990 primarily by the opening of several ice climbing routes with mandatory links of mixed climbing.
 Eli Holmes, Karen Zikan, a local Czech couple, opened several of the main ice and mixed climbs via ground-up efforts to their natural end.
 Two of their lines completed the entire feature.
-Local Guides Tom Kimbrell, Geoff Childs, and partner Jack Lewis were also very active discovering interesting new climbs.
-Near the end of this development episode was the prolific ascent of the famed Goat’s Beard.
-Tom Kimbrell and Jack Lewis would open the longest ice climb in the PNW in a two day effort in 1990.
+The Methow Valleys first climbing guides Tom Kimbrell, Geoff Childs, and partner Jack Lewis were also very active discovering interesting new climbs.
+Near the end of this development episode was the prolific ascent of the famed 1000 ft Goat’s Beard ice fall.
+Tom Kimbrell and Jack Lewis would open the largest ice climb in the PNW (and possibly in the lower 48) in a two day effort in 1990.
 The Goat’s Beard would not see a second ascent until 2013.

 The second wave of new winter route activity would not be until 1998-2005 where Geoff Childs, Sean McCabe and Steve House, would open several new ice climbs that formed unique to this timeframe.
 The major contribution by House would be a significant uptick in technical difficulty in ice movement by the opening of Cinnamon Stick WI5+, Sword of Damocles WI6, and mixed climbs like the Scottish Variation M6+ (on gear) of Claymore (A.K.A. the Czech Gully).
 Steve moved to Bend and Sean McCabe would tragically pass ending this productive partnerships.

 Regardless of the recent trend, some local climbers still see natural lines as interesting and viable.
-In 2010 two local climbers climbed the Central Rib 5.9 III (Allen,Pond), the largest feature of the wall, in an on-sight ground up effort to explore the feasibility of a natural rock lines.
+In 2010 two local climbers climbed the Central Rib 5.9 III (Allen,Pond), the largest and most central feature of the wall, in an on-sight ground-up effort to explore the feasibility of a natural rock lines.
 2018 two other local climbers would establish Redemption II 5.9 (Goldie,Pattison) yet another ground-up trad-line on the Wall.
-In January of 2019, the winter climb Mazama Queen III M6 WI3 PG13 (Allen,Keena-Levin) was completed after a 3-year effort resulting in a ground up 9-pitch developed mixed climb focusing on natural lines with gear protected pitches and equipped anchors.
-Later that same January, a ground-up 6-pitch trad mixed climb would also be opened The Great Zahn II M5+ (Allen, Brett) starting at the Rainbow Mine shaft near Gate Creek
+In January of 2019, the winter climb Mazama Queen III M6 WI3 PG13 (Allen,Keena-Levin) was completed after a 3-year effort resulting in a ground up, 9-pitch, developed mixed climb focusing on natural lines with primarily gear protected pitches and equipped anchors.
+Later that same January, a ground-up 6-pitch trad-mixed climb would also be opened The Great Zawn II M5+ (Allen, Brett) begining at the Rainbow Mine shaft near Gate Creek

 If there is anything to glean from the walls history is that there is not a-way, and an ethic has not crystallized.
 This is a multi-style venue with some very active players, with fits of activity.
 Goat Wall is known for only a few of its climbs.
 However, it has an exceptional history and has attracted great talent.
 The Goat’s potential is not fully discovered.
 To think that you need a drill to explore on Goat Wall is absurd.
 To stigmatize the use of drills is equally off balance and limiting.
 Style should always be considered with how the development of a route will effect the venue and its culture.
 More, what are the impacts?
 One thing is for certain, this once-be-chos pile is now a very important part of the Methow's climbing activity and appeal.
 If you are visiting please respect it for those that will enjoy it after you.
 Clean up your trash and bag your poop.
 Most of all have a great time on the Goat, it has a lot to offer. ~Mark Allen 2019